thebaldgeek/thebaldgeek.github.io/C-Band.md

 Now that we accurately know where the satellite is and when, we can start to set up the dish feed horn and pick up the 10500 signal.
 The feedhorn we use is the Titanium Satellite C1-PLL Lite.
 It is important to use this exact feed horn for two reasons.
 1. It will down convert the C-Band signal.
 This is important.
 Most LNBs are built for TV C-Band, the ADSC signal is at the bottom of the band (around 3.4GHz), so most LNBs will not pick up the C-Band signal this low in frequency.
 2. It can be easily modified for the GPSDO.
 (Global Positioning System Disciplined Oscillator).
 More on this in a moment.
+(Feb 2022 note - I am not sure how much the roll out of 5G will interfere with C-Band satcom signal.
+We are monitoring this pretty carefully.
+Perhaps a 5G filtered LNB will be required.
+Something to keep in mind).
 Once you have the LNB mounted, run the coax cable back to the SWM power supply.
-(Get started with the stock LNB, we will modify it once we have signal lock for a few hours).
+(Get started with the stock LNB, we will modify it once we have signal lock for a few hours/days/weeks).
 The LNB needs around 18v to 21v DC to operate, this voltage will blow up your SDR dongle if you apply that voltage to it, so you need the SWM power supply to pass the RF signal and block the voltage.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/cband/swmandsdr.png" height="250">